wp-plugins/active-directory-integration/readme.txt

 Yes, this works.
 But you have to add the line `TLS_REQCERT never` to your ldap.conf on your web server.
 If yout don't already have one create it.
 On Windows systems the path should be `c:\openldap\sysconf\ldap.conf`.

+= Can I use LDAPS instead of TLS? =
+Yes, you can.
+Just put "ldaps://" in front of the server in the option labeled "Domain Controller" (e.g. "ldaps://dc.domain.tld"), enter 636 as port and deactivate the option "Use TLS".

 == Screenshots ==

 1. Server Settings